Sloox/fastSieve/README.md

 As this supports OpenMPI it can be executed like:
 `mpiexec a.out -s 2 -c -v 1 -n 100`
+### Take note that the OpenMPI implementation is not complete and does not calculate primes correctly at present.

 it supports elementary command line input eg: